Organized Home, set your heart at rest

 Development of neuromuscular awareness (coordination and control of movements)

-Controlling anxiety and depression
+Control of anxiety and depression

-Promotes social development and self-esteem.
+Aids social development and self-esteem.

 AGE 18 TO 64

-Recommendation: Aerobic and muscle-strengthening exercise involving large muscle groups should be performed 2 or more days a week.
+Recommendation: Aerobic and muscle-strengthening exercise involving large muscle groups, should be performed 2 or more days a week.
 All types of sport, walking and household chores that get the body moving are encouraged at this stage.

 The benefits of exercise at these ages: